WHAT IS THE B.F.A. IN STAGE MANAGEMENT?

-The bachelor of fine arts degree in stage management is a student-centered pre-professional program that combines hands-on experience and theory with a liberal arts education.
-This program is ideal for the student looking to develop as a leader and project manager in the ever-changing entertainment industry, with a well-rounded understanding of social equity and its relationship with production.
-Stage Managers exist in the thrilling intersection of artistic intent and logistics, and are expected to create and maintain infrastructure in order to facilitate goals they share with collaborators.
-Across four years of study, stage management majors focus on developing managerial and artistic instincts as well as emotional intelligence.
-They learn and apply common practice in theatrical production, as it exists in the commercial and non-profit sectors of the industry, and explore variations in practice across many arenas in the performing arts while sculpting a unique professional style of their own.
+A student-centered pre-professional program that combines hands-on experience and theory with a liberal arts education.
+Stage Managers exist in the thrilling intersection of artistic intent and logistics and are expected to create and maintain infrastructure to facilitate shared goals.
+Stage Management students focus on developing managerial and artistic instincts as well as emotional intelligence.
+They learn and apply common practice in theatrical production as it exists in the commercial and non-profit sectors of the industry and explore variations in practice across many arenas in the performing arts while sculpting a unique professional style of their own.

 Students looking to develop as a leader and project manager in the ever-changing entertainment industry.
 Ideal candidates possess an understanding of inclusive practices and social equity, as well as a collaborative instinct.

 WHAT WILL YOUR FOUR YEARS LOOK LIKE?